Dynamic similarity of vortex shedding in a superfluid flowing past a penetrable obstacle: Results

 where $\Omega$ is the two–dimensional computational domain.
 The force is decomposed as $\mathbf{F}(t)=F_\mathrm{D}(t)\hat{\mathbf{x}} + F_\mathrm{L}(t)\hat{\mathbf{y}}$, where $F_\mathrm{D}$ and $F_\mathrm{L}$ are the drag and lift components, parallel and perpendicular to the background flow, respectively.

 In Fig.~\figref{fig:wake_pattern}, we display $\omega_\mathrm{s}(\mathbf{r})$ and $\mathbf{F}(t)$ for different flow velocities with $V_0/\mu=0.9$ and $\sigma/\xi=20$.
-Just above the critical velocity $v_\mathrm{c}\approx 0.18 c_{\rm s0}$, where $c_{\rm s0}=\sqrt{\mu/m}$ is the speed of sound in the unperturbed condensate, vortex dipoles are nucleated within the penetrable obstacle via phase accumulation and phase slip (Fig.~\figref[a]{fig:wake_pattern})~\cite{kwak_Phys.Rev.A_2023}.
+Just above the critical velocity $v_\mathrm{c}\approx 0.18 c_{\rm s0}$, where $c_{\rm s0}=\sqrt{\mu/m}$ is the speed of sound in the unperturbed condensate, vortex dipoles are nucleated within the penetrable obstacle via phase accumulation and phase slip [Fig.~\figref[a]{fig:wake_pattern}]~\cite{kwak_Phys.Rev.A_2023}.
 These dipoles form nearly parallel rows as they propagate downstream.
-Because such dipole rows are intrinsically unstable~\cite{maches_Phys.Rev.E_2021}, the downstream wake gradually reorganizes into a staggered V–shaped pattern~\cite{li_NewJ.Phys._2019}.
-As the velocity increases, this instability spreads upstream toward the obstacle, resulting in increasingly irregular vortex configurations in the near wake (Fig.~\figref[b]{fig:wake_pattern}).
-At still higher velocities, the nucleation mechanism itself becomes unstable, exhibiting a qualitative change (Fig.~\figref[c]{fig:wake_pattern}): rarefaction pulses fragment into multiple vortices, which subsequently interact, annihilate, or produce Jones–Roberts solitons~\cite{jones_J.Phys.A:Math.Gen._1982}.
-These interactions lead to the formation of same–sign vortex clusters that persist downstream and may eventually organize into a quasi–von Kármán street~\cite{yoneda_J.Phys.Soc.Jpn._2025}, despite the fact that the obstacle is penetrable.
+Because such dipole rows are unstable~\cite{Lamb_1945, sasaki_Phys.Rev.Lett._2010}, the downstream wake gradually reorganizes into a staggered V–shaped pattern~\cite{li_NewJ.Phys._2019}.
+As the velocity increases, this instability spreads upstream toward the obstacle, resulting in increasingly irregular vortex configurations in the near wake [Fig.~\figref[b]{fig:wake_pattern}].
+At still higher velocities, the nucleation mechanism remains predominantly pair production at the center of the obstacle, while the increased rate of pair-production raises the vortex density in the wake.
+The resulting high vortex density promotes vortex-vortex interactions, leading to annihilation events and the formation of Jones--Roberts solitons~\cite{jones_J.Phys.A:Math.Gen._1982} [Fig.~\figref[c]{fig:wake_pattern}].
+These interactions lead to the formation of same–sign vortex clusters, which persist downstream and may eventually organize into a quasi–von Kármán street~\cite{yoneda_J.Phys.Soc.Jpn._2025}, despite the fact that the obstacle is penetrable (see Appendix A).